wildypj/Ice-Cream-Shop/README.md

 Follow us on social media to stay updated on new flavors and promotions.
 Credits

-This project was created by [Your Name].
+This project was created by Wildy pierre jerome.
-Gelato logo designed by [Designer Name].
-Icons provided by [Icon Library].

 ### `npm start`